sebsjames/maths/docs/ref/vec.md

 enjoyable.

-While I could have created a class with an `std::array data` member, I thought simply adding functions to an extended `std::array` would work very well.
-It is indeed, extremely convenient to use.
+While I could have created a class with an `std::array data` member, I thought that adding functions to an extended `std::array` would work very well.
+In practice, `sm::vec` is extremely convenient to use.

 However, you may see this approach discouraged.
 As [explained by Roger Pate](https://stackoverflow.com/questions/2034916/is-it-okay-to-inherit-implementation-from-stl-containers-rather-than-delegate) the risk is deallocating through a pointer to the base class, with the issue being that STL containers don't have virtual deconstructors.
-I avoid this issue by adding *no additional member data attributes* to `morph::vec`, *only methods*.
+I avoid this issue by adding *no additional member data attributes* to `sm::vec`, *only methods*.

-`std::array` is an 'aggregate class' with no user-provided constructors, and `morph::vec` does not add any of its own constructors.
+`std::array` is an 'aggregate class' with no user-provided constructors, and `sm::vec` does not add any of its own constructors.
 It is generally initialized with brace-initializer lists.
 ```c++
 vec<float, 3> v = { 1.0f, 1.0f, 1.0f };
 ```